-To specify a color scheme, use the options in the Background Style drop-down list box, and the color selector buttons.

-You can specify a color scheme in one of the following ways:

-- Choose Solid color from the Background Style drop-down list box to specify a single color for the desktop background.
+Element Function Background Style To specify a color scheme, use the options in the Background Style drop-down list, and the color selector buttons.
+You can specify a color scheme in one of the following ways: Choose Solid color from the Background Style drop-down list to specify a single color for the desktop background.
 To choose the color that you require, click on the Color button.
 The Pick a Color dialog is displayed.
-Choose a color, then click OK - Choose Horizontal gradient from the Background Style drop-down list box.
+Choose a color, then click OK.
+Choose Horizontal gradient from the Background Style drop-down list.
 This option creates a gradient effect from the left screen edge to the right screen edge.
 Click on the Left Color button to display the Pick a Color dialog.
 Choose the color that you want to appear at the left edge.
 Click on the Right Color button.
-Choose the color that you want - Choose Vertical gradient from the Background Style drop-down list box.
+Choose the color that you want to appear at the right edge.
+Choose Vertical gradient from the Background Style drop-down list.
 This creates a gradient effect from the top screen edge to the bottom screen edge.
 Click on the Top Color button to display the Pick a Color dialog.
 Choose the color that you want to appear at the top edge.
+Click on the Top Color button to display the Pick a Color dialog.
+Choose the color that you want to appear at the top edge.
 Click on the Bottom Color button.
-Choose the color that you - Click on the Bottom Color button.
-Choose the color that you want to appear at the bottom edge.
+Choose the color that you want to appear at the top want to appear at the top edge.